bwbayu/go-app/README.md

 ```
 Now, you can access the service at `http://localhost:8080`.

-## 6. Generate Encrypt Values for secret.yaml in Base64
+## 6. Generate Encrypted Values for secret.yaml in Base64
-To store sensitive data securely in Kubernetes secrets, you need to encode values in Base64 before adding them to secret.yaml.
+To store sensitive data securely in Kubernetes secrets, encode values in Base64 before adding them to `secret.yaml`.
 ```sh
 echo -n "your-secret-value" | base64
 ```